Child support (New Zealand): Penalties

 Like other overdue tax penalties, the IRD has a harsh penalty regime of adding 2% immediately when it falls due, with another 8% added 7 days later if it still not paid.
 Thereafter, a penalty of 2% is charged every month for the first 12 months, then reducing to 1% per month thereafter.

 This has resulted in a self-perpetuating cycle of the IRD largely chasing up arrears that are just penalties.
 For instance, as at 31 March 2012, of a combined total IRD child support debt arrears of $2,305 million, 72% of this was the $1,668 million worth of unpaid penalties.

 The IRD now has greater flexibility in waiving such penalties, especially where the Liable parent enters into a repayment plan to pay off the arrears.

 Interestingly enough, the Child Support Penalties are not forwarded on to the Custodial parent, but are instead retained by the IRD.

 Reciprocity agreement with Australia

-Since only as recently as 2000, New Zealand has a reciprocity agreement with Australia whether the Australian Tax Office collects child support for NZ residents from Liable Parents in Australia.
+Since only as recently as 2000, New Zealand has a reciprocity agreement with Australia whether the Australian Taxation Office collects child support for NZ residents from Liable Parents in Australia.
 While they also collect child support arrears, they only pursue the last 2 years of arrears.